Montserrat Martínez Téllez

 Latin America | small arms and light weapons (SALW) | harm to civilians

-Martínez has trained in international public law, consular diplomacy and protection, methodology for research of war crimes and crimes against humanity, UN mechanisms, addressing enforced disappearances, and better regulation of the internet in Latin America.
-She is also a lecturer at the Universidad Iberoamericana on human rights, security and criminal policies.
+Martínez has been trained on measuring SDG16 in Latin America, peace mediation, and international public law, in particular in international humanitarian law (operational law in situations of armed conflict and violence, and women and public forces in conflict and post-conflict situations, both for Latin America region), consular diplomacy and protection, methodology for research of war crimes and crimes against humanity, UN mechanisms, addressing enforced disappearances, and better regulation of the internet in Latin America.
+She is also a lecturer at the Universidad Iberoamericana on human rights, security, and criminal policies.

-Martínez has trained in international public law, consular diplomacy and protection, methodology for research of war crimes and crimes against humanity, UN mechanisms, addressing enforced disappearances, and better regulation of the internet in Latin America.
-She is also a lecturer at the Universidad Iberoamericana on human rights, security and criminal policies.
+Martínez has been trained on measuring SDG16 in Latin America, peace mediation, and international public law, in particular in international humanitarian law (operational law in situations of armed conflict and violence, and women and public forces in conflict and post-conflict situations, both for Latin America region), consular diplomacy and protection, methodology for research of war crimes and crimes against humanity, UN mechanisms, addressing enforced disappearances, and better regulation of the internet in Latin America.
+She is also a lecturer at the Universidad Iberoamericana on human rights, security, and criminal policies.

 Recent publications: